Last updated: June 5, 2023

 Baby soap

-There’s a drug test that tests the drug tests
+One drug test tests the drug tests

-If someone is falsely accused of testing positive for drugs, a blood test can clear up any question.
 Instead of having to endure that, though, being aware of foods that can cause a false positive allows you to avoid them.
+Medications you regularly take should be disclosed at the time of the test as well—just in case.